gatepoet/LLM-Guide/README.md

 </details>

 ## Using ChatGPT Plus with Plugins

+Plugins can greatly enhance the capabilities of ChatGPT Plus.
+They can introduce new features such as web browsing capabilities, API interaction, or the ability to perform complex calculations.
+Plugins can also provide up-to-date information, improve the contextual understanding of user inputs, interpret content from various link types, and more.

 ChatGPT Plus, an enhanced version of ChatGPT, supports the use of plugins to extend its capabilities.
 Plugins can introduce new features to ChatGPT, such as web browsing capabilities, API interaction, or the ability to perform complex calculations.